 Registered Staff Hours

-On top of faring well overall, this facility also received nearly flawless government inspections.
-Therefore, it earned one of our best scores in that category with an A+.
-Inspection grades weigh a host of factors included in a nursing home's inspection report.
-One of the most important criteria we rely on is the quantity and severity of deficiencies.
-Nursing homes with higher scores in this area typically have few of these severe deficiencies.
-While this nursing home had some minor dings on its government inspection report, it had zero severe deficiencies.
-Severe deficiencies are those labeled as categories G through L. This tells you that the government inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
-The fact that the deficiencies were relatively minor leaves us less concerned with this inspection report.
+To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
+Our inspection ratings weigh several factors included in a nursing home's inspection reports.
+One key criteria we consider is the quantity and severity of deficiencies.
+Facilities with better grades in this category generally have very few severe deficiencies.
+Fortunately, although this place had some minor dings on its inspection report, it had zero severe deficiencies.
+Severe deficiencies are those labeled as categories G through L. This means the inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+Keep in mind that deficiency-free inspections are rare in this industry.

 Short-term Care Quality